Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Comparison of shifted and differential homotopy delta B2

 To obtain a projectively compact spin-local vertex, in \cite{Vasiliev:2016xui} it was suggested to replace $B_{2sh}$ \eqref{B2sh} by $ B_{2sh}' := B_{2sh} + \delta B_{2sh}$ with

 On the other hand, in \cite{Vasiliev:2023yzx} it was shown, that $B_{2pc}$ \eqref{B2} also leads to a projectively compact vertex.
-Naively, there is no good reason to expect $B_{2sh}' = B_{2pc}$, despite both of them generate the same vertex $\Upsilon(\w, C, C)$.
+Naively, there is no good reason to expect $B_{2sh}' = B_{2pc}$, despite both generating the same vertex $\Upsilon(\w C C)$.
 Nevertheless, as we show in this Appendix, these two fields coincide.

 Since, as shown in \cite{Didenko:2019xzz}, the lowest-order corrections, including $B_2$, $S_1$ and $W_1$, are $\b$-independent, without loss of generality, we set $\b=0$ throughout this section.
 Let $\delta B_{2pc} := B_{2pc} - B_{2sh}$.
 Here, we prove that $\delta B_{ 2pc} = \delta B_{2sh}$ hence establishing $B_{2pc } = B_{2sh}'$.